golanlevin/60-212/2026/syllabus/README.md

 Our course places a very high value on civic responsibility, which includes helping others learn.
 In this course, we strongly encourage you to give help (or ask others for help) in using various toolkits, algorithms, libraries, or other facilities.
 Please note the following expectations:

 * **Giving and receiving help is encouraged**.
-But students who receive help from someone else are obliged to acknowledge that person in their project report, clarifying the nature of the help that was received.
+Students who receive help from someone else are obliged to acknowledge that person in their project report, clarifying the nature of the help that was received.
 * **We are all teachers**.
 Students with advanced skills are expected to help others, yet refrain from doing another’s work for them.
 You can usually tell when you’re about to cross the line: Ask yourself whether you are teaching someone to fish, or merely giving them the fish.
 * **Give credit**.
 When in doubt: *give credit* to the people who have helped you.

 ### Policies Regarding Formal Collaboration

-The assignments in this course are primarily intended to be executed by individuals.
+Most of the assignments in this course are intended to be executed by individuals.
 That said, I am in favor of students collaborating occasionally if such collaborations arise organically.
 Please note the following expectations:

 * **Notify the Professor**.
 It’s helpful for me to know who is working with whom.
-Students who wish to collaborate should jointly inform the professor as early as possible.
+Students who wish to collaborate on a project should jointly inform the professor as early as possible.
 * **No third wheels**.
 Unless permission is explicitly granted by the Professor, collaborations in this course are restricted to *pairs* of students.
 * **Describe who did what**.
 Written reports for collaborative projects should describe how your effort was distributed.
 * **Only collaborators from this class**.
 Your project collaborator, if you have one, must be in this semester's cohort of 60-212 students.
 You may not collaborate with people from outside the course (e.g. your housemate).
 * **Avoid co-dependency**.
-It's great that you have a bestie, but you may not collaborate with the same person (i.e. submit an assignment jointly) on more than two projects.
+I'm glad you have a bestie, but you may not collaborate with the same person (i.e. submit an assignment jointly) on more than two projects.

 ### Policies and Suggestions Regarding Generative AI